ronin-rb/ronin/man/ronin-new-project.1.md

 ## DESCRIPTION

-Creates a new project directory.
+Creates a new Ruby project directory.

 ## ARGUMENTS